Quick start

 - Open the Credit Card Calculator.

-- Enter the current credit card balance.
+- Enter the card balance you are carrying now.

 Best uses